Official Government Website

 • “Sampling Specialist” is defined as any person twenty-one (21) years of age or older and may not be an employee of the Division.

-May State employees participate or assist the sponsor in the tasting event?
+Are state employees prohibited from participating in or assisting the sampling specialist in the tasting event?

-• Division employees shall not pour, dispense or serve tastings to the public; nor shall they encourage consumer participation in the event.
+• Division employees are prohibited from pouring, dispensing, and serving samples to the public; nor shall they encourage consumer participation in the event.

-• Employees of the Idaho State Liquor Division shall not consume alcoholic beverages on the premises.
+• Employees and Vendors of the Idaho State Liquor Division shall not consume alcoholic beverages on the premises.
+Idaho Code 23-313

 What are the general rules of operation for a tasting event?

-• Distilled Spirits Supplier or its Representative must obtain approval from the Division to conduct a sample tasting event at least thirty (45) days prior to the date of the proposed event.
+• Distilled Spirits Supplier or its Representative must obtain approval from the Division to conduct a sample tasting event at least forty-five (45) days before the date of the proposed event.

 • All requests must be submitted by the submission deadlines listed below: